 State Court Felony And Misdemeanors

-If you have been arrested and are facing misdemeanor or felony charges in Kentucky, you are likely concerned about the penalties facing you and how your future will be impacted.
-You may be looking at any combination of fines and restitution, jail time and probation.
+Those who’ve been arrested and are facing misdemeanor or felony charges in Kentucky, should most certainly be concerned about the penalties they may face and how their lives will be impacted.
+They may be looking at any combination of fines and restitution, jail time and probation.

-As an attorney for 20 years, Matt Boyd has developed positive working relationships with law enforcement and prosecuting attorneys in and around Lexington.
-He is here for you at the worst time of your life.
-His criminal defense experience has not made him jaded.
-He remains compassionate and client-focused, a lawyer fighting to get you the help you need and give you hope.
+It’s especially important that your attorney know Kentucky law and how to make an effective case on your behalf.
+During more than 20 years practicing law, Matt Boyd has developed positive working relationships with law enforcement and prosecuting attorneys in and around Lexington.
+Mr. Boyd is here for you at what is likely to be one of the worst times of your life.
+Matt remains compassionate and client-focused.
+He is a lawyer who will fight to get you the help you need and give you hope.

 Penalties For Kentucky Misdemeanor And Felony Charges